sinaa/Solusvm-quick-migrate/README.md

     `sh migrate.sh [SOURCE_VPS_IP] [TARGET_NODE_IP]`

- : Note: For the first time you will be prompted for root password
+ _For the first time you will be prompted for root password_
 2. After the vps transfer completion, login to your SolusVM node
 3. Login to SolusVM interface and find the VPS ID (not openvz id) of the VPS you are transferring
 4. Now Login to SolusVM node and enter the following command: